tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** ti10 roster -> pure left, watson came from hellraisers. after dreamleague s20 tobi got replaced by gabbi.
+**How did this roster happen?** After TI11, Pure left the roster and watson came in from HellRaisers.
+Following Tour 3, Tobi was kicked and Gabbi, a *Southeast Asian carry player*, was brought in to play offlane.
+Still not sure what the story is there, but cool I guess.

 **How was their DPC year?** 208 points